How to Balance Oil Production Without Stripping the Skin

 If skin tends to still feel oily after cleansing, add in some treatments to sop up excess sebum.
 Yerkes recommends ingredients like clay and charcoal, both found in the Find Clarity Purifying Mask.
 Niacinamide and salicylic acid are beneficial, too.
 If you notice some shine on the back or shoulders, spritz on the 2% salicylic acid found in the Back-Up Plan Acne-Control Body Mist.

 Remember: To balance oil production, some moisture is key.
 Oily skin types should not skip moisturizer in an effort to make skin appear less oily.
 Instead, Yerkes recommends sticking with water-based moisturizers versus lipid-enriched ones.
 Dew Point Moisturizing Gel-Cream is lightly hydrating but also non-comedogenic, a great choice for oily and acne-prone complexions.
 During the daytime, don’t forget to follow up with an oil-free sunscreen such as Guards Up.
+For long-term repair, pat a few drops of our Moisture Maker Hydrating Hyaluronic Serum to provide instant relief for dry skin while improving the skin barrier’s own hydrating and moisturizing capabilities.

 A few nights a week, you can replace night cream with The Shortcut Overnight Facial, which contains another ingredient Yerkes recommends for oily skin: vitamin A. ‘’Vitamin A can do wonders for skin cell turnover.
 It removes layers of dead skin cells that trap excess oil.”
 It also minimizes the appearance of pores, which can become stretched out when clogged with oil, dirt, and bacteria.